MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

 -   Create and configure Knowledge Articles
 -   Experience escalation scenario from Patient Portal through Azure Health Bot into Patient Service Center

-## Step 1: Configure & Navigate the Patient Access Portal
+## Exercise 1: Configure & Navigate the Patient Access Portal

 In this exercise, you will learn how to do the following: